ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 # NFL team stat trends 2018 to 2022
-For this project I wanted to analyze all 32 NFL teams' stats from the 2018 season to the 2022 season to see if there were any common trends amongst teams that have double digit wins compared to teams with single digit wins.
+For this project I wanted to analyze all 32 NFL teams' stats from the 2018 season to the 2022 season to see if there were any common trends or stats amongst teams with winning and losing records.
 The data used for this analysis came from Kaggle's [NFL Team Stats 2002 - Feb.
 2023 (ESPN)](https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-team-stats-20022019-espn) dataset.
 I chose to only use the
 2018-2019 to 2022-2023 seasons because there were a few games missing from earlier seasons and the data sample size was sufficient enough for this analysis.

 # Technologies Used